 The Army of the Dead later in the same battle.

 The same happens at Helm's Deep, with Gandalf and Éomer's éored.

 Chekhov's Gun: The small glass vial containing the Light of Eärendil, given to Frodo by Galadriel in the first film.
 It comes in handy in the third film, when Frodo is lost in Shelob's lair.
 The elven rope given to Sam also comes in handy, though it's only given a bit of relevance in the extended edition.
 Given the length of time between the release of the film in theaters, this turned into a bit of a Brick Joke.

 In the book all items received by the Fellowship in Lothlórien fit this trope (most notably the Elven cloaks and brooches).
 She even gives Sam a box of dirt.
 The movie keeps most of them with the exception of Boromir's belt (in the book it served to help Faramir realize that he indeed saw his dead brother and not just a vision).

 In the beginning of the second film, Saruman instructs his mooks to dam the river.
-At the end of the films, the Ents break the dam, dramatically destroying Saruman's army and Elaborate Underground Base in the ensuing flood.
+At the end of the film, the Ents break the dam, dramatically destroying Saruman's army and Elaborate Underground Base in the ensuing flood.

-If counting where Bilbo and Frodo's sword, Sting, received its name in The Hobbit killing the giant spiders of Mirkwood as they attacked the ensnared dwarves, it's perhaps one of these or a Brick Joke that Samwise uses Sting to kill Shelob.
+If counting where Bilbo and Frodo's sword, Sting, received its name in The Hobbit killing the giant spiders of Mirkwood as they attacked the ensnared dwarves, it's perhaps one of these or a Brick Joke that Samwise uses Sting to defeat Shelob.